Cars have changed. So have traffic rules, driving conditions and the roads you travel every day.

 - The safest ways to change lanes and make turns at busy intersections

-- Proper use of safety belts, air bags, anti-lock brakes, and new technologies used in cars
+- Proper use of safety belts, air bags, antilock brakes and new technology found in cars today

 - Ways to monitor your own and others' driving skills and capabilities

 - The importance of eliminating distractions, such as eating, smoking and using a cellphone

 After completing the course, you will have a greater appreciation of driving challenges and a better understanding of how to avoid potential collisions and injuring yourself or others.

 The AARP Smart Driver Course, offered by AARP Driver Safety, is the nation’s largest classroom and online driver safety course and is designed especially for drivers age 50 and older.
 Over 15 million participants have gone through AARP Driver Safety classroom and online courses, taught by more than 4,000 AARP Driver Safety volunteers.